CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

             |                        |                  |                     | Role Separation     |
             +------------------------+------------------+---------------------+---------------------+

-    Note: all data, even ciphertext generated client side, ia usually encrypted in transit, i.e. from client to AWS.
+    Note: all data, even ciphertext generated client side, is encrypted in transit when using HTTPS/TLS, i.e. from client to AWS.

 ## S3 Bucket Keys: